-Finding the right real estate agent takes time, but taking the time to research agents and find one with the knowledge and skills you need will pay off when it’s time for you to buy or sell your home.
-Here’s a list of tips to help you find a real estate agent who meets your unique buying or selling needs.
+Finding the right real estate agent takes time; however doing your due diligence to research agents and find one with the knowledge and skills you need will pay off when it’s time for you to buy or sell your home.
+Here are some tips to help you find an agent who meets your unique needs.

 Determine the type of agent you need